-If that’s the case, you should probably look into grants offered by larger, national corporations.
+If that’s the case, you should probably look into grants offered by larger, national corporations as well.

 Each type of business has something to offer when it comes to fundraising.

-Either way you go, you’ll want to make sure to start the relationship off right.
+Either way, you’ll want to make sure to start the relationship off right.
 Strong business/nonprofit partnerships can be extremely beneficial in the long run.

 If you plan on asking for donations from companies, you can’t just go up to anyone who works there, ask for money, and expect to walk away with a huge check.

-As easy as that would be, you have to form relationships with leadership members within the company you’re asking for donations from.
+As convenient as that would be, you have to form relationships with leadership members within the company you’re asking for donations from.